 While many teams still follow the aged model of proscribing social media content to their audience (e.g. “Read about the history of our team”), Generation C users want to be given the opportunity to show their creativity to the world.
 For example, a contest to illustrate the team’s history with fan-made video content.

-By engaging creatives from among the fan base, teams directly appeal to like-minded supporters, who will be eager to showcase their own talents, and share those of their friends.
+By engaging creatives from among the fan base, teams directly appeal to like-minded supporters, who will be eager to showcase their own talents and share those of their friends.

 A 2015 survey by Crowd DNA found that 74% of music fans on Twitter say that a Retweet from their favourite artist is more desirable than a traditional autograph.
-This holds true across motorsport, and yet many teams see their accounts sacrosanct, and reserved only for official team or partner sharing.
+This holds true across motorsport, and yet many teams see their accounts sacrosanct, and reserved only for an official team or partner sharing.

 Putting theory into practice

-Apex Racing PR worked with the Team Aguri Formula E outfit during the 2015/2016 season to provide media relations and social media support, and immediately sought to build an engaged community of fans.
+Apex Racing PR worked with the Team Aguri Formula E outfit during the 2015/2016 season to provide media relations and social media support and immediately sought to build an engaged community of fans.